go101/go101-ebooks-builder/README.md

 This project is used to produce Go 101 eBooks.
 The code in this repository is ugly and full of bad practices.
-Don't expect to learn something from the code.
+Don't expect to learn some good programming habits from the code.

+Please install `calibre` before creating ebooks with formats other than epub.

 Program options:
 ```